B077AS/AudioMultiShare/README.md

 Stop: Halts the audio routing, allowing users to discontinue the sharing process.

 Refresh: Updates the list of available audio devices, ensuring users have the latest options for selection.

-Audio Routing Logic:

-Utilizes the Java Sound API to manage audio format, capturing from a source and playing back on two distinct output devices simultaneously.